tomquirk/linkedin-api/README.md

 ### How Clients query Voyager

-Linkedin seems to have developed an internal query language/syntax where Clients (i.e. front-ends like linkedin.com) to specify what data they want (similar to the GraphQL concept). **If anyone knows what this is, I'd love to know!**.
+LinkedIn use [Rest-li Protocol]([url](https://linkedin.github.io/rest.li/spec/protocol)) an internal query language/syntax where Clients (i.e. front-ends like linkedin.com) to specify what data they want (similar to the GraphQL concept).
+Rest-li is implemented in the java's ecosystem with specify HTTP frameworks like [Netty](https://netty.io/).
+Maybe a future open source project will use this stack as a microservice for some use cases.

 Here's an example of making a request for an organisation's `name` and `groups` (the Linkedin groups it manages):